wyqydsyq/heatCMS/README.md

 The back-end control panel is different from the generic control panel that you see on most CMS's, It's called the Desktop, and like the name implies, it works just like a desktop interface that you would use on a home computer.
-Where you would have pages in the control panel in a normal CMS, you have desklets on the heatCMS desktop desklets are javascript applications that run in the desktop environment as an application would on your computer's desktop through using AJAX they can interact with and modify the heatCMS database, as well as anything else you would normally do via AJAX.
+Where you would have pages in the control panel in a normal CMS, you have desklets on the heatCMS desktop.
+Desklets are JavaScript applications that run in the desktop environment as an application would on your computer's desktop.
+Through using AJAX they can interact with and modify the heatCMS database, as well as anything else you would normally do via AJAX.

 ## Requirements
 ### Server